theresaabl/pp-seminars/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/theresaabl/pp-seminars)](https://github.com/theresaabl/pp-seminars/commits/main)
 [![GitHub repo size](https://img.shields.io/github/repo-size/theresaabl/pp-seminars)](https://github.com/theresaabl/pp-seminars)

 Particle Physics Seminars is a website dedicated to particle physics seminars organised by an academic research group.
 The goal is to provide clear and easily accessible information about upcoming talks and journal clubs for academic researchers and students in the field of particle physics.
 Users can quickly get information about the types of seminars provided as well as the time and location they take place in.
-They can access a list of upcoming talks, sign up to contribute to a seminar themselves, contact the organizers or sign up to a newsletter.
+They can access a list of upcoming talks, sign up to contribute to a seminar themselves, contact the organisers or sign up to a newsletter.

 Please view the live site here - [Particle Physics Seminars](https://theresaabl.github.io/pp-seminars)